-Tanner Wilson Skrocki- My artistic endeavors began as a young child who opted for extra curricular drawing, painting and clay sculpture classes to fill my evenings.
+Tanner Skrocki- My artistic endeavors began as a young child who opted for extra curricular drawing, painting and clay sculpture classes to fill my evenings.
 Later I would develop an interest in wood working before moving on to graphic design work for which I took formal studies in Adobe.
 At this time I was also composing music with my hobby band, writing poetry, and was the main contributor, graphic designer and editor for a fanzine focusing on independent music.

 My love of travel, history and diverse heritage fuel my contributions to the designs.
 I have mainly a Celtic and Germanic tribes heritage which fuels my love of Celtic, European, Viking mythology, designs and stories.

 Seraphim Marie Skrocki

 |Seraphim Marie- Inspiring a wide variety of new pieces, even before she was born, our daughter Seraphim Marie has broadened the scope of our design aspirations and, at the same time, helped create a renewed depth and focus.
 Throughout the course of our relationship the name and theme of Seraphs have continually arose making this expression of beauty standout to us as we reflect on our lives to date.
 During our travels we encountered many striking Seraphim in a diverse array of locations which served to tie this unique and elegant theme together as the perfect name for our daughter.|